elvishcraftsman/bible-markdown/Bible-Markdown-Specification.md

 ### Numbers that aren't verse numbers

-If the text contains a number, usually the number will be written out ("fifty").
-However, where it needs to be written in numerals ("483"), it should be followed by a backslash: `483\`.
+If the text contains a number, usually the number will be written out (&ldquo;fifty&rdquo;).
+However, where it needs to be written in numerals (&ldquo;483&rdquo;), it should be followed by a backslash: `483\`.
 The Bible Markdown reading app should remove the backslash.

 ### Line Breaks